Banana & Peanut Butter Granola

 I think most of us go through a banana and peanut butter phase sometime in life.
 Just like Elvis.
 This granola recipe combines this classic flavor combination in the most indulgent way.

 This granola is rich and delicious – and can almost pass for a dessert.
 If you’re trying to keep it light, sprinkle a small amount on top of yogurt.
-But if you’re hungry and in the mood for something substantial, pour yourself a big bowl and savor each bite.
+But if you’re hungry and in the mood for something substantial, pour yourself a big bowl with your milk of choice and savor each bite.

 It’s full of healthy ingredients that will give you a steady stream of energy all morning: Oats, peanut butter, coconut oil, flax seed, etc.